microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 but it also forces all consumers of these components to update/rebuild any references that might have had (such as anchors) to those components.

 The upshot is that `StygianForest` must tolerate the kind of changesets that results from such rebase operations.
-This includes paying attention to the `RevisionInfo.rollbackOf` field on changesets.
+This includes paying attention to the `RevisionInfo.rollbackOf` field on changesets in order to correctly distinguish edits that should lead to the production of repair data from edits that should not.

 ### Garbage-Collecting Repair Data

-The rules for the creation and consumption of repair data (see above) mean that, while new content can be created, no content is truly deleted.
+The rules for the creation and consumption of repair data (see above) mean that, while new content can be created, no content is ever truly deleted.
 This speaks to undo's role of preventing data loss, but leads to a problem of unbounded memory growth.

 While we want to preserve the ability of a session to undo its past edits,